hantingxie/gamesparks-docs-v2/MARKDOWN/Documentation/NoSQL Explorer.md

 [MongoDB Drop Manual](http://docs.mongodb.org/manual/reference/command/drop)

-From the *Drop* tab, you can permanently remove a Collection from the database.
+Using the *Drop* option, you can permanently remove a Collection from the database.

 ![](img/15.png)